 Tritheism goes to the opposite extreme by denying that there is truly one God by making the three persons not only really distinct, but also separate, and entirely equal.
 By proclaiming three independent identical divine persons, they make there out to be three gods.
 A weak attempt to say otherwise often comes in the form of arguing that there being one God simply means that there is only one divine nature of Godhood, which is shared by the three identical persons.
 But this falls apart easily, for just as three human persons with one common human nature are three men, so the tritheistic reckoning of three divine persons with one common divine nature makes there out to be three gods.

 Subordinationism avoids the pitfalls of modalism and tritheism.
 There is not one God because there is only one divine person, as there are three divine persons, truly distinct from each other.
 It likewise avoids the pitfall of tritheism by not making the Son and Spirit identical and equal to the Father, but rather regards them as subordinate.
-There are various forms of subordinationism, but in the most rational form of it, and that taught by scripture, the Son and Spirit have the same divine nature as the Father, and are thus equal to Him in respect to Godhood; but They are subordinated to Him as Their Cause and Authoritative Head.
-Thus, in this classical trinitarianism, there is one God because there is only one Supreme uncaused Cause of all, and one Supreme Authority over all, the person of the Father.
+There are various forms of subordinationism, all of which teach that the Son and Holy Spirit are subordinated to the Father as Their Cause and Authoritative Head.
+Thus, in this classical trinitarianism, there is one God because there is only one Supreme uncaused Cause of all, Who is the one Supreme Authority over all, the person of the Father.
 Not only is all creation caused by the Father through His Son and Spirit, but His Son was atemporally begotten of Him before the ages, and His Spirit eternally proceeds from Him; thus all things run up into one supreme cause, the Father, Who alone simply is what and who He is without cause, source, or origin.
 Likewise although the Son has been given all authority in heaven and earth, even He Himself is subject to the Authority of the one Who subjected all things to Him, His God and Father.
 Thus all authority runs up into one Supreme Authority over all Who has no higher authority above Him.
 Thus there is one God, the Father, and yet there are three truly distinct divine persons.